wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-values-value-view/README.md

 * Remove trimming from StringValue expert
 * Use ViewState::getFormattedValue for GlobeCoordinate formatting
 * Make some of the animations user definable
+* Use ViewState formatting and parsing in TimeValue

 ### 0.3.3 (2014-02-24)